Capturing Cambridge encourages people of all ages to

 You went to the workhouse if, for example, you were a widow with no means of supporting your children; a man who lost his job and was penniless; an unmarried woman about to give birth; an orphan.
 Once there, the regime was harsh and prison-like.
 On arrival, families were split up, men in one half, women in the other, adults separated from children, and no contact allowed.

 The mens infirmary, with the matron, Mrs Hosegood.
+A younger visitor was welcomed to brighten up their day.
 Courtesy of Cambridgeshire Collection, I.EA.J8 9597.

 in 1879, new buildings were constructed along the Mill Road frontage for ‘tramps’, people of no fixed abode.
 Tramps queued on the pavement, were admitted around 6pm, given a piece of soap for washing, night clothes, a meal, and a bed for the night. after breakfast, they were required to do four hours’ work, usually breaking up stones, and sent away.
 These tramps were forbidden to return for several days, and so walked to the next workhouse.